enkaidu-dev/enkaidu/NOTES.md

 These are major changes I'd like to make to Enkaidu

+### Group tools into toolsets

+We have a lot of default tools and they fill up the query requests and thus the context.
+Some tools make sense all the time but not all do.

+- Define toolsets: e.g. "File management", "Image Files", "Date and Time", "Shell Commands" etc.
+- Determine which should be on all the time and which need to be loaded explicitly
+- Group the tools in `src/tools` under modules so we can automagic the toolset definitions
+- Add `/toolset list` command
+- Add `/toolset use NAME` command
+- Add `autoload: { ... toolsets: [...]}` to the config

 ### Build container image to run `enkaidu` with safe shell access

 > **WHY?**